Reducing Food & Drink Impact

 Guardians of Grub have designed a range of tools with time-pressed professionals in mind to help reduce wasted food.
 And best of all, it’s all completely free.

 Start with the Guardians of Grub Cost Savings Skills Course, which will teach you and your team the essentials on reducing wasted food in just fifteen minutes.

 Once you’ve completed that, you’re ready to take your food waste reduction to the next level.
 The Becoming a Champion e-learning course is a brilliant deep-dive into all the ways you can make sure the food in your kitchens’ feeds people, not bins.

 And with either course, you’ll even get an official badge of honour that can be displayed wherever you like – from newsletters to social media – a handy way to tell customers and employees alike that you share their values.

 To join the growing community of industry professionals who have become certified Champions, check out the webinar and course here.
 If you are in the Westmorland and Furness area you might qualify for additional help and support through the course, supported by the Green Enterprise Hub, Funded by UK Shared Prosperity Fund and Westmorland and Furness Council.
 To find out what is involved contact firstname.lastname@example.org

 Purchasing and supply chains

 - Review your supply chains to better understand how the products that your business uses and sells are grown, created and transported.
 The FSB has advice on sustainable purchasing and ethically sourced products in your supply chain.

 - Buy in bulk to reduce the amount of plastic packaging (and the C02 emissions produced to deliver the products to you).
-Consider where you can use local products which come without the plastic and support the local economy.
+Where you can, use local products which come without plastic wrapping and support the local economy.

 - Shop locally for other goods like tableware, fixtures and fittings, and even art for the restaurant walls.
 Stay local and add a unique story to your offering!